homeservicewhiz/homeservicewhiz/src/pages/about.md

         subtitle: >-
           Our partner professional arrives at your location with all the tools and equipments required for the job.
-Our pro will review the job and will let you know the time required to complete before
+Our pro will review the job and will let you know the time required to complete before beginning the job.
         content: >-
           ## Lorem ipsum